 Table of Contents

 Best Type of Gold and Silver to Buy With a View to Trading it in the Future:

 Yes gold is (almost?) always more valuable than silver.
 (See here for our answer to the question: Could Silver Be Worth More Than Gold?)

 However that doesn’t necessarily mean you should only buy gold.

-Yes gold comes in many sizes from 1 kilogram which sells for over $61,000 down to a gram.
-The most common size would be 1 oz bars or coins which currently sell from around $1900.
+Yes gold comes in many sizes from 1 kilogram (which sells for over $100,000 currently), down to a gram at $142.
+The most common size would be 1 oz bars or coins which currently sell from around $3,267.

 The benefit of buying the larger sized bars is that they are better value.
 The overall price (per ounce) you pay when buying in larger sizes is closer to the spot price.

-However you are right that these larger sized bars would not be so useful in a currency collapse situation where you may want to use the gold to buy everyday goods.
+However our reader is correct that these larger sized bars would not be so useful in a currency collapse situation where you may want to use the gold to buy everyday goods.

 However silver would likely be even better for trading in a currency collapse.
 This is for a couple of reasons.

 1. Buying gold in less than 1oz sizes means you’ll pay more for it on an equivalent per oz basis.